 We represent clients before the Japan Commercial Arbitration Association (JCAA), the International Court of Arbitration (ICC), the Singapore International Arbitration Centre (SIAC), and other international arbitration institutions.
 In addition to serving as our clients’ legal advocates, our lawyers also take on the roles of arbitrator and mediator.

-- MHM Asian Legal Insights Special Edition Vol.5 (April 2019)
+MHM Asian Legal Insights Special Edition Vol.13 (April 2021)

-MHM Asian Legal Insights Special Edition Vol.4 (July 2018)
+MHM Asian Legal Insights Special Edition Vol.12 (April 2021)

 - Firm News

 - Firm holds an international arbitration training seminar hosted by the ICC

 - Top rankings received in The Nikkei's "Corporate Legal Affairs and Lawyer Survey 2017"

 - "The Changing Landscape of International Dispute Resolution ~ the Impact of Third Party Funding"